 The Xbox One Elite controller is an improved and more expensive version of the regular Xbox One controller.
 It has all the features that its lower-priced sibling does, but sports an array of additional ones on top of that.

-At first glance, it can be distinguished from the regular Xbox One controller by its color scheme, or rather, the lack of one.
+At first glance, it can be recognized from the regular Xbox One controller by its color scheme, or rather, the lack of one.
 Namely, it is colored black and with several shades of grey.
-Upon closer inspection, it is noticeable that it also incorporates several metal parts which were originally made of plastic.
+Upon closer inspection, it is notable that it also incorporates several metal parts which were originally made of plastic.

 - Swappable thumbsticks and D-pad caps – The Xbox One Elite controller comes with several options for customizing the thumbsticks and the D-pad to your own liking.
 This way, you can get the look and feel that suits you the most.

 - Back paddles – With the four paddles on the back of the controller, the user is given access to up to 4 additional buttons/button combinations that they can customize freely using Microsoft’s official app.
-This allows players to input a complex set of controls without having to let go of the thumbsticks, which is quite handy for fast paced and competitive multiplayer games.
+This allows players to input a complex set of controls without having to let go of the thumbsticks, which is quite convenient for fast-paced and competitive multiplayer games.

 - Hair trigger locks – The Xbox One Elite controller incorporates unique hair trigger locks that can easily be switched on or off on the fly.
 This is a feature that shooter fans are sure to appreciate, as it can render precise shots both easier and more pleasant to make.